himanshu094/himanshu094/README.md

 - 🌱 I’m currently learning **React Native**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/himanshushakya/](https://www.linkedin.com/in/himanshushakya/)
+- 👨‍💻 All of my details are available at [https://www.linkedin.com/in/himanshushakya/](https://www.linkedin.com/in/himanshushakya/)

 - 💬 Ask me about **ReactJs, JavaScript, HTML, CSS, NodeJs, ExpressJs, MySql**